wetryingtodorock/getblock-docs/en/rpc-service/xmr/json-rpc/hard_fork_info.md

 ---
-title: xmr:hard_fork_info \[POST\]
+title: xmr:hard_fork_info - Monero
-description: Look up information regarding hard fork voting and readiness.
+description: Example code for the xmr:hard_fork_info json-rpc method. Сomplete guide on how to use xmr:hard_fork_info json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters